Frequently Asked Questions

 I offer the following:

-Marriage counseling weekend intensives… if you want to make rapid progress.
+Marriage counseling intensives… if you want to make rapid progress.

 The Affair Recovery Program… if you want to heal from infidelity.